open-telemetry/opentelemetry-ruby-contrib/processor/baggage/README.md

 gem 'opentelemetry-processor-baggage'
 ```

-Then add the processor to an SDK's configuration:
+Then configure the span processor to copy all baggage entries:

 ```ruby
 require 'rubygems'